kenesu-h/sys-hidplus/client/client-rs/README.md

 # Why Rust?
 I mostly wanted to rewrite the client using Rust because:
 - I'm currently learning it and want to practice it more.
-- It's memory and thread-safe while simultaneously being performant.
+- It's memory and thread-safe while maintaining decent performance.
-- In my experience, Rust crates are documented way better (and sometimes more capable) than Python modules.  `gilrs` has proved to be more feature-rich and better-documented than `inputs`.
+- In my experience, Rust crates are documented way better (and sometimes more capable) than Python modules.
+  - `gilrs` has proved to be more feature-rich and better-documented than `inputs`.
+- Dependency management is a lot easier thanks to Cargo.
+- No need for users to install languages and modules since this is compiled to a binary.

 # Differences
-The rewrite is mostly the same as the original (including 4th controller support), with an addition here and there, but it also excludes some features that I haven't gotten to.
+The rewrite is mostly the same as the original (including 4th controller support) with an addition here and there, but it also excludes some features that I haven't gotten to.

 ## Additions